KSP-KOS/KOS_DOC/source/structure/geocoordinates.md

     PRINT spot:BEARING.                      // Print the heading to the point relative to vessel heading.
     SET spot TO SHIP:GEOPOSITION.            // Make spot into a location on the surface directly underneath the current ship SET spot TO LATLNG(spot:LAT,spot:LNG+5). // Make spot into a new location 5 degrees east of the old one.
+    //
+    PRINT "THESE TWO NUMBERS SHOULD BE THE SAME:"
+    PRINT (SHIP:ALTITIUDE - SHIP:GEOPOSITION:TERRAINHEIGHT) + ", " + ALT:RADAR.